teuk/mediabot_v3/README.md

 authoritative order from `install/migrations/README.md`, and requires the final strict type/index drift check to return clean.
 Released migration files shared with `3.3` are checksum-compared and must remain immutable.
-The same job also runs the supported systemd installation helper against an isolated filesystem root, proves idempotent/fail-closed replacement behavior, and parses the installed published template with Debian 13 `systemd-analyze verify`.
+The same job also runs a private deterministic pre-upgrade dump.
+Its rollback restores that dump byte for byte after the first successful migration, requires the old drift to return, and proves that a second ordered reapplication produces the same final database.
+It also runs the supported systemd installation helper against an isolated filesystem root, proves idempotent/fail-closed replacement behavior, and parses the installed published template with Debian 13 `systemd-analyze verify`.
 The CI-only `cpanm` local library is an acceleration/isolation mechanism; the supported operator installation path remains the CPAN flow described above.
-Live systemd deployment and IRC connectivity remain end-to-end runtime checks rather than container-CI claims.
-A manual end-to-end fresh install on a dedicated Debian 13
+Live systemd deployment and IRC connectivity remain MB722 operational checks, not container-CI claims.
+The archive-derived disposable gate is the MB725 final technical install/upgrade proof.
-VM is still required before final 3.5 acceptance.

 Optional but useful: